We can’t speak for you, but we know that coffee is an important part of our daily routine!

 Food scales don’t tend to be as accurate as coffee scales, and they also don’t have integrated timers, which are useful for timing your brew.

-They also tend to be larger than coffee scales, so not useful for timing your espresso shot.
+They also tend to be larger than coffee scales, so not useful for timing your espresso shot, but useful for weighing green coffee beans for roasting.

 For these reasons we would recommend having a dedicated coffee scale for weighing and your coffee beans and timing your extraction perfectly.
 If you don’t have one, they make for a great coffee gift idea!